bsumit43-iiitd/Real-Time-Earthquake-Detection-and-Analysis-Using-Twitter-Data/README.md

 This project aims to develop a real-time earthquake detection and notification system by analyzing Twitter data using deep learning algorithms.
 The goal is to provide a cost-effective, timely solution that can quickly and accurately detect seismic events and alert NGOs and monitoring committees, potentially saving lives and mitigating the impact of earthquakes.

 ### Methodology
-1. **Tweet Extraction:** Use Kafka Streaming to process historic tweet data in real-time.
+- **Tweet Extraction** : Use Kafka Streaming to process historic tweet data in real-time.
-2. **BERT Classification:** Classify tweets as relevant or irrelevant regarding earthquakes.
+- **BERT Classification** : Classify tweets as relevant or irrelevant regarding earthquakes.
-3. **Kafka Streaming:** Stream tweets and process them for real-time analysis.
+- **Kafka Streaming** : Stream tweets and process them for real-time analysis.
-4. **Bing API:** Find coordinates of the extracted locations.
+- **Bing API** : Find coordinates of the extracted locations.
-5. **Flask:** Build the web application for real-time updates.
+- **Flask** : Build the web application for real-time updates.
-6. **Folium:** Create maps using location coordinates.
+- **Folium** : Create maps using location coordinates.
-7. **Socket:** Facilitate communication between front-end and back-end.
+- **Socket** : Facilitate communication between front-end and back-end.
-8. **React JS:** Provide a user-friendly interface for notifications.
+- **React JS** : Provide a user-friendly interface for notifications.

 ### Architecture
 ![Architecture](architecture.png)